 KSU is committed to promoting sustainability education and managing resources responsibly on our campuses and in our community.
-New buildings are designed to LEED certification standards on our campuses.
-We are signatories to the American College and University Presidents' Climate Commitment and are a member of the Association for the Advancement of Sustainability in Higher Education.
-Furthermore, we have been listed among Princeton Review's "Green Campuses".
-For further information, visit the Sustainability website at: http://www.kennesaw.edu/sustainability/"
+New buildings are designed to green building certification standards on our campuses.
+We are signatories of Second Nature's Carbon Commitment and are a member of the Association for the Advancement of Sustainability in Higher Education.
+KSU has been listed among Princeton Review's "Green Campuses" annually since 2012.
+For further information, visit the Sustainability website at: http://sustainability.kennesaw.edu/.